 Overall, Thinkorswim is well-received by investors.
-While it isn’t a Better Business Bureau (BBB) accredited business, the BBB does award it an A+ rating.
+While it isn’t a Better Business Bureau (BBB) accredited business, the BBB does award it an A+ rating, as of October 2020.
 The platform also has no complaints on the Consumer Financial Protection Bureau.

 Redditors rave about the platform’s robust research tools, solid customer support and paper trading service.
 The two most common complaints?
 High commissions and slow fill times.

 The trading platform’s mobile app receives mixed reviews.
 It earns 4.7 out of 5 stars in the Apple App Store after 161,065 ratings but only 3.5 out of 5 stars in Google Play after 9,154 ratings.
 Apple users love the app’s real-time charting tools and workstation setup.
 Google users complain that the app is buggy, glitchy and slow.

 Thinkorswim customer service

 - For existing accounts, call 800-669-3900.

 - Live chat: Text 898832 or speak with a representative through Facebook or Twitter.